On a unified double zeta function of Mordell--Tornheim type: Introduction

-where we write $(-1)^s=e^{\pi i s}$.
+where {$s_1,s_2,s_3$ are complex variables and set} $(-1)^s=e^{\pi i s}$.
 The function $\omega_{\mathcal{U}}(s_1,s_2,s_3)$ originates from the previous work in \cite{BachmannTakeyamaTasaka}, where they introduce the values of $\omega_{\mathcal{U}}(s_1,s_2,s_3)$ at positive integer points as a Mordell--Tornheim type analogue of the symmetric multiple zeta values (see also \cite{OnoSekiYamamoto21}).
-One of main results of this paper is an explicit evaluation for the limit of $\omega_{\mathcal{U}}(s_1,s_2,s_3)$ at non-positive integer points.
+One of main results of this paper is an explicit evaluation for {coordinatewise limits} of $\omega_{\mathcal{U}}(s_1,s_2,s_3)$ at non-positive integer points.